DavidCdeB/QHA/README.md

  # 5. Files needed for running `QHA`:

+ You dont need CRYSTAL to run `QHA`, only the output files from the calculation.
  `QHA` requires two types of output files from CRYSTAL in the working directory:

  * The output from the `EOS` calulation: